lubabaloW/Data-Governance-Accelerator/README.md

 # Data-Governance-Accelerator

 # CHAPTER 1: DEFINING DATA GOVERNANCE
-Data governance is all about managing data well, but data governance is not restricted to only data management.
+--Data governance is all about managing data well, but data governance is not restricted to only data management.
--Governance is a manner in which an entity chooses to oversee the control and direction of an area of interest.
+--Governance is a manner in which an entity chooses to oversee the control and direction of an area of interest.

 Data Governance vs Data Management
 -Data Governance is focused on roles and responsibilities, policies, definitions, metrics and lifestyle of data.